Connie Smith: 1964–1967: "Once a Day" and peak success

 In 1966, Ferguson felt pressured from RCA headquarters to market Smith's sound toward "middle-of-the-road" country pop material.
-Smith was against the pop production but nevertheless agreed to try it.
+Smith was against the pop production, but nevertheless agreed to try it.
 The pair did several sessions featuring a string instrumentation.
-The new style appeared on her next studio releases Born to Sing (1966) and Downtown Country (1967).
+The style appeared on her next studio releases Born to Sing (1966) and Downtown Country (1967).
 Both albums featured full orchestras in the background and cover versions of singles by pop artists of the time.
-Featured on the LP's were the singles "Ain't Had No Lovin'" and "The Hurtin's All Over", which both reached the Billboard country top five.
-During this time, Smith also appeared in several country music vehicle films, where she performed many of her current hit recordings.
+Featured on the LPs were the singles "Ain't Had No Lovin'" and "The Hurtin's All Over", which both reached the Billboard country top five.
+During this time, Smith appeared in several country music vehicle films, where she performed many of her current hit recordings.
 In 1966, she appeared in the films Second Fiddle to a Steel Guitar and The Las Vegas Hillbillys, the latter of which starred Jayne Mansfield.
 In 1967, she appeared in The Road to Nashville and Hell on Wheels.
 Smith's touring schedule also increased.
-In 1966, she formed her own touring band called the Sundowners and later married the band's guitar player, Jack Watkins.
+In 1966, she formed her own touring band named the Sundowners and later married the band's guitar player, Jack Watkins.

 In February 1967, RCA's subsidiary budget label Camden released Smith's next studio LP titled Connie in the Country.
-The LP included covers of popular country recordings of the era and a new single by Smith that reached the top 20 called "Cry, Cry, Cry".
-In May 1967, RCA released an album of songs written solely by Bill Anderson called Connie Smith Sings Bill Anderson.
-Smith later commented that, "it was an honor, not a favor" to record an album of all Anderson tunes.
-It included covers of Anderson's own hits such as "City Lights" and "That's What It's Like to Be Lonesome".
+The LP included covers of popular country recordings of the era and "Cry, Cry, Cry", a single by Smith that reached the top 20.
+In May 1967, RCA released an album of songs written solely by Bill Anderson titled Connie Smith Sings Bill Anderson.
+Smith later commented, "it was an honor, not a favor" to record an album of all Anderson tunes.
+It included covers of Anderson's hits such as "City Lights" and "That's What It's Like to Be Lonesome".
 Included on the album was "Cincinnati, Ohio", which Smith released as a single and brought the song to the Billboard country top five.
-Its success would later inspire the city of Cincinnati, Ohio to declare their own "Connie Smith Day" in June 1967.
-Smith remained at her commercial zenith through 1967 with a continued series of top ten recordings.
-Her further hits included the "I'll Come Runnin'", "Burning a Hole in My Mind", "Baby's Back Again" and "Run Away Little Tears".
-Three of these recordings were included on Smith's 1967 album, I Love Charley Brown, which reached the country LP's top 20.
+Its success later inspired the city of Cincinnati to declare its own Connie Smith Day in June 1967.
+Smith remained at her commercial zenith through 1967 with a continued series of top-10 recordings.
+Her further hits included the "I'll Come Runnin'", "Burning a Hole in My Mind", "Baby's Back Again", and "Run Away Little Tears".
+Three of these recordings were included on Smith's 1967 album I Love Charley Brown, which reached the country LPs top 20.